laxmikants/CA3EL03/Unit-1-Exception-Handling/Readme.md

 ```

-# Practival Example of ParseError in php
+# Practical Example of TypeError in php

 ```php
 <?php